novarac23/niks-website/_posts/2023-08-06-simple-and-practical-nlp.md

 barbie
 ```

 Here we instruct NMF to create 5 topics and explore the top words in the 4th topic.
 We can see that 4th topic is probably focused on actors.
 What can we do with this information?
 One thing we can do is explore each topic in-depth and understand people’s sentiments about those topics.
-Once we know that we might decide to respond to those people and engage with our audience.
+Once we know that we might decide to respond to those people and engage with that audience.

 NMF and TF-IDF are not even close to perfect.
 For example, you have to preselect a number of topics that you want and that can be pretty finicky.
 However, if you put a little bit of time into it and fine-tune it, it might get you where you need to be, or at least provide a start.